amin-abbasi/fashion-cloud-test/README.md

 ## Environment Variables Setup
 Check and modify your environment settings by copying or renaming `.env.example` as `.env` file.

+There are 4 parts in `.env` file to be considered:
+- Node environment: to specify whether this project in `development` or `production` mode.
+- Application environment: to specify whether this application is in `live` mode or works in `local` mode.
+- Server configurations: to specify `host`, `port`, and `protocol` of server.
+- Database configurations: to specify `host`, `port`, and `name` of using database, which in case we are using MongoDB.
+You also can set `username` and `password` to secure your database connection if necessary.

 ## Run Application